ishan-iitk/Snakes-and-Ladders/Assignement1/README.md

-#Assignement 1
+# Assignement 1

-takes some data as string input.
-Then it tries to find a positive number x such that when x is appended to the end of the string, the SHA256 hash of this new string is less than the target, which is
+This **Python** program takes some data as a string input.
+It then tries to find a positive number x (nonce value) such that when x is appended to the end of the string, the *SHA256* hash of this new string is less than the target, which is

-0x00000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
+> **0x00000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF**

-Also print the time it takes to get this nonce value.
+It also prints the time it takes to get this nonce value.